carnegiemellonracing/PerceptionsLibrary22a/README.md

 source ~/.zshrc
 echo $PYTHONPATH
 ```
-You should now see your path to `PerceptionsLibrary22a` show up in the display.
+You should now see your path to `PerceptionsLibrary22a` show up in `$PYTHONPATH`.

-As a final check, from your `scripts/` directory in the repository run
+As a final check, run
 ```
 python3 scripts/test_setup.py
 ```